You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Family Tree: She might be a daughter of Zeus

-Fun Fact: According to the Greek poet Hesiod, Zeus valued Hecate above all the other gods
+Fun Fact: According to the Greek poet Hesiod, Zeus valued Hecate above all the other Olympian gods

 If you hate rainbows because they’re “too happy” and prefer the dark side of things, then Hecate’s your lass.
-This goddess holds the most magical realms of all Greek gods.
+This goddess holds the most magical realms of all Olympian gods.

 Besides ruling over all things witchy, Hecate also guards doors — even the entrance to Hades.
 At her Hex & Herb shop, she offers big discounts for those under her protection.
 They include fishermen, children, shepherds, warriors, hunters, and athletes.